Monstera plants are popular houseplants because they are relatively easy to care for and look great in any room.

 This article will discuss seven possible causes of drooping Monstera leaves and what you can do to fix the problem.

-Monstera care can be pretty straightforward.
+Monstera care can be relatively straightforward.
 However, one issue you may encounter is drooping leaves.

 This can happen for various reasons and is usually nothing to worry about.

-There are 7 main reasons why your Monstera leaves may be drooping.
+Here are 7 main reasons why your Monstera leaves may be drooping:

 One of the most common problems with Monstera plants is that their leaves droop from lack of water.